 How many glacier lakes are there in Nepal?

-Nepal has around 2,323 lakes and 3,252 glaciers located approximately 3,500 meters above sea level.
+Nepal has around 2,323 lakes and 3,252 glaciers at elevations of approximately 3,500 meters above sea level.

-Which is Nepal's most extended glacier?
+Which is Nepal's longest glacier?

 Langtang Glacier is the longest of Nepal's glaciers.